The Commission proposes to do so by bringing in a revised Radio Equipment Directive for…

-Peer to patent is a new idea revolutionized in Australia, US and in UK patent offices, where any public party can examine the published applications to cite a prior art in order to help the examiner and express speed up the prosecution time of patent applications.
-Although, it was a pilot project, now the congress wants it to implement on a Real time basis.
-This means, from Sep 2012, any third party can submit prior art to any patent application in prosecution stage for consideration by the patent examiner before issuance of a first rejection of one or more of the claims.
+Peer to patent is a new idea revolutionized in Australia, US, and UK patent offices, where any public party can examine the published applications to cite a prior art in order to help the examiner and express speed up the prosecution time of patent applications.
+Although it was a pilot project, now the congress wants it to implement on a Real-time basis.
+This means, from Sep 2012, any third party can submit prior art to any patent application in the prosecution stage for consideration by the patent examiner before issuance of the first rejection of one or more of the claims.

 Level 3: Inter Parte Examination – Any time

 A third party could challenge the validity of a granted patent through an inter partes review regardless of when it was issued.
 The inter partes review is replacing inter partes reexamination one year after enactment (September 2012).
 No longer will the alleged basis of unpatentability have to be “new,” i.e., not previously considered by the USPTO.
 The earliest that a petition for inter partes review can be filed is 9 months after the date of grant of your patent, or if a post-grant review is filed, then after the post-grant review is completed.
 If the USPTO accepts the petition to institute the inter partes review, then the USPTO must make a decision on the challenge within one year of the request.

 Patent Marking: Restrictions to Private Parties that can sue Patent Owner: